 - a.
 To be able to choose the appropriate synthetic and processing strategy for preparing special polymers - b.
 To be able to predict the properties of polymers and advanced molecular materials based on a knowledge of structure and morphology. - c.
-To be able to choose appropriate polymers based on the properties needed for targeted applications.
+To be able to choose appropriate polymers based on the properties needed for targeted applications and to be aware of the environmental impact of plastic use.